FOSSEE/learn_django/tutorial_9_create_login/slides.md

           ...

-At this point, run the server and show login demo using the super user credentials You can visit page ```http://localhost:8000/blogs/get_blogs/``` and show the demo
+At this point, run the server and show login demo using the super user credentials.
+You can visit page ```http://localhost:8000/blogs/get_blogs/``` and show the demo